Guest blogger: Erik-Jan Mares, former Senior-Vice President Merchandising & Sourcing Albert Heijn

 Currently, there are only a few solutions in the market that accurately respond to the issues outlined above.
 Many companies still work in a suboptimal, out-dated way where they use for example Excel and other ‘home-grown’ solutions that often require a lot of manual input with almost no data integration.
-All of this in an era where the costs that are involved in trade promotions continue to increase according to the latest update of Gartner: $500 million worldwide.
+All of this in an era where the costs that are involved in trade promotions continue to increase according to the latest update of Gartner: $500 billion worldwide.

 Visualfabriq has found a flexible solution for a lot of these problems.
 For starters, they have been able to integrate large amounts of internal and external source data in such a way that it is scalable without performance issues.
 To speak for myself, I hadn’t encountered that before.
 Next to data integration, the company’s main focus is on artificial intelligence.
 Gartner comments on that combining ‘predictive and prescriptive’ in one solution will be the way forward.
 Hence, Visualfabriq offers a true future-proof solution for manufacturers.
 In addition to this advantage, they also are able to switch quickly and always use the most recent technology (open source), leading to relatively low implementation costs compared to other providers.
 As a result, Visualfabriq makes the solution accessible for a broad range of companies and countries.
 For example, the solution is accessible to the smaller entities of Global Players; and to countries that do not want to wait any longer and would like to invest in their future.
 It is also an interesting option for smaller companies that always wanted a solution like this, but couldn’t afford the implementation.